SpiralFramework/Spiral/README.md

 You'll need to specify the game you're using first, through the "Settings" button.

+Also: USE THE BACKUP BUTTON!
+It backs up the wad file in under a minute, so do that before doing anything else.
+It saves you however long for redownloading.

 # Mods
 Mods are basically .zip files renamed to .drs, and are put in a 'mods' folder.